How to prepare for surgery

 How do you prepare before admission?

-It is important that on the day of admission (whether you are scheduled for surgery on the same day or not) you present yourself on an empty stomach (not eating, not drinking), as blood samples will be taken which may be influenced by food and fluid intake.
+It is important that on the day of hospitalization (whether you are scheduled for surgery on the same day or not) you present yourself fasting (not eating, not drinking), as blood samples will be taken, which may be influenced by food and fluid intake.

 Depending on whether you choose to have surgery in a state or private medical system, you will need certain documents.

-If you opt for the state medical system, being insured, you will present the following documents at admission:
+If you choose the state medical system, as you are insured, you will present the following documents at your admission:

 • Identity card